Documentation — v0.9.4

 Does Saj Browse work on Windows or mobile?

 Windows and mobile versions are planned.
 At present, Saj Browse is available for Linux and macOS.
-Check sajdak.one/browse for updates on availability.
+Check sajbrowse.com for updates on availability.

 How do I update Saj Browse?